-- Stubborn spots and stains spray with either Fantastik Cleaner® or Tannery Car Care Cleaner® and rub with a soft cloth.
+- ether Fantastik Cleaner® or Tannery Car Care Cleaner® and rub with a soft cloth.
 Rinse with clean water. - Liquid spills wipe with a clean absorbent cloth immediately.
 Rinse with clean water. - Food grease and oily stains spray with either Fantastik Cleaner® or Tannery Car Care Cleaner®, wiping with a soft cloth immediately.
 Be careful not to extend the area of contamination beyond its original boundary.
 Rinse with clean water.